luthfina16/fix-write-protected-in-flashdrive-or-another-extern4l-flashdisk-and-other-of-it./README.md

-for not always flashdisk like sandisk cruizer.
+for not always buy flashdisk like sandisk cruizer.